pagkly/Zed/Investopedia3/Terminal Value (TV) Definition.md

 Forecasting gets murkier as the time horizon grows longer.
 This holds true in finance as well, especially when it comes to estimating a company's cash flows well into the future.
 At the same time, businesses need to be valued.
 To "solve" this, analysts use financial models, such as discounted cash flow (DCF), along with certain assumptions to derive the total value of a business or project.

-Discounted cash flow (DCF) is a popular method used in feasibility studies, [corporate acquisitions](https://www.investopedia.com/terms/a/acquisition.asp), and stock market valuation.
+Discounted cash flow (DCF) is a popular method used in feasibility studies, [[corporate acquisitions]](https://www.investopedia.com/terms/a/acquisition.asp), and stock market valuation.
 This method is based on the theory that an asset's value is equal to all future cash flows derived from that asset.
-These cash flows must be discounted to the [present value](https://www.investopedia.com/terms/p/presentvalue.asp) at a discount rate representing the cost of capital, such as the interest rate.
+These cash flows must be discounted to the [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp) at a discount rate representing the cost of capital, such as the interest rate.

 DCF has two major components: forecast period and terminal value.
 The forecast period is usually about five years.
 Anything longer than that and the accuracy of the projections suffer.
 This is where calculating terminal value becomes important.